 CHECK THE SUMMIT CONDITIONS BEFORE YOU HIKE

 Many trails and summits in Switzerland have a webcam at the top.
 This isn’t to ruin the surprise of the view for yourself but to check the weather.
 Remember in some cases you may be at accommodation several thousand meters below the summit you are hiking up so there can be a big difference and you may want to check that there isn’t a huge layer of fog and maybe wait for a more appropriate day.
-I used the webcams as a guide but sometimes the weather can change quickly.
-Simply search webcam+name of hike and you will find if there is one.
-One site that has many of them is Bergfex, which I used regularly.

-If you have multiple days to plan your activities, why not give yourself the best shot of not getting rained on or the greatest opportunity to ‘get lucky’ with a beautiful sunrise or sunset.
+If you have multiple days to plan your activities, why not give yourself the best shot of not getting rained on or the greatest opportunity to ‘get lucky’ with a beautiful sunrise or sunset?
 Once you start planning by the weather forecast, you will realize that luck plays a smaller part than you think.
 I only found out about the Switzerland travel tip after a few weeks in the country but then used it to plan my hikes for certain days when I could get the best weather and photos.

 FREE OUTDOOR GYMS IN SWITZERLAND